For those of you just joining Autoimmune Strong- Welcome!

 However, if at any time you aren't sure if what you are doing is right- reach out!
 Use the Facebook group to share your story, or schedule your free call with me.

-When you are ready, schedule your free one on one call with Andrea.
-Let's get to know each other, talk about your specific needs, I will answer any questions you might have.
+Let's get to know each other, talk about your specific needs, and answer any questions you might have.

 Why is Autoimmune Strong different from other traditional workouts?